 These deliver a lot and are not to be messed, don’t mistake them for a toy, make sure you pay them the right amount of respect.
 I once caught my hand with a low duty water stream… instant bruise, it could have been much worse with a high-pressure model.

-I honestly feel that for you to get the perfect pressure washer for your needs, to get the best pressure washer on the market for your yard, you need to arm yourselves with knowledge, which I hope to have provided in this guide and these electric power washer reviews.
+I honestly feel that for you to get the perfect pressure washer for your needs, to get the best pressure washer on the market for your yard, you need to arm yourselves with knowledge, which I hope to have provided in this guide and most electric pressure washers reviews.